Natural Light: Time of Day & Weather

 For reference, these photos were taken a few minutes apart.
 The change in light was merely due to a cloud coming in front of the sun.

+The two images directly below were also captured just outside of the golden hour at John Smith’s Bay Beach in July 11, 2024.
+The exact date will become relevant shortly.
 In the photo on the left, I moved the couple out of the direct sunlight and into the shade to capture them under a softer light.
 With a diffused flash, I was able to expose the couple and the far background similarly.
-However, we still have a large shadow on the sand, which was created by the large tree behind me
+However, we still have a large shadow on the sand, which was created by the large tree behind me.
+In the group shot on the right, notice the vibrant landscape colors; the stark highlights and shadows.
+In terms of the weather, we can clearly see it was a beautiful day: sunny with a few clouds.

 After capturing the family (above) at John Smith’s Bay, I went over to Rosewood Bermuda and photographed another family.
 Although this time, I was capturing images during the “golden hour”.
 The images directly below were captured on the same day; only a few hours apart.
 You can really see the difference in lighting between the two.